katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         A list of :term:`Task`.

     Templates
-        Ansible can easily transfer files to remote systems but often it is desirable to substitute variables in other files.
+        Assible can easily transfer files to remote systems but often it is desirable to substitute variables in other files.
 Variables may come from the :term:`inventory` file, :term:`Host Vars`, :term:`Group Vars`, or :term:`Facts`.
 Templates use the :term:`Jinja2` template